-Nationally syndicated columnist, bestselling author and lecturer Leonard Pitts Jr. will speak during the evening session.
+Nationally syndicated columnist, bestselling author and lecturer Leonard Pitts Jr. will speak on the topic “Being White in a Woke World: Things People of Color Wish Other Americans Knew” during the evening session.
 Pitts, who won the 2004 Pulitzer Prize for commentary, is the author of nonfiction and fiction books including Becoming Dad: Black Men and the Journey to Fatherhood and the novel Grant Park.
 His latest is The Last Thing You Surrender, a novel set during World War II.

 We invite laity and clergy to submit sermons or essays on the conference theme, showing appreciation for past and present manifestations of the ecumenical movement while offering a sense of God’s vision for future expressions of Christian unity that reveal Christ’s love and justice ethic in our increasingly unjust and fragmented world.
 The author of the winning sermon or essay will be invited to present it during the morning worship of this event.

 If you are interested in participating in this contest, please submit your original sermon or essay as a Word document, double-spaced in 12-point Calibri font, to email@example.com.
 Please include a short cover letter and biographical statement.
 The winner will be announced in August 2019.